5 from 6 votes

 Sweet Potato Muffins

-These healthy sweet potato muffins are made with simple, wholesome ingredients and have a delicious cinnamon sugar topping.
-They're moist, fluffy and super easy to make!
+Fluffy sweet potato muffins made with wholesome ingredients and a crunchy cinnamon sugar topping.
+Perfect for breakfast or snack.

 Prep Time: 10 minutes